b00tc4mp/neoland-bootcamp-202201/staff/alejandro-peraza/web/demo.app/README.md

 DONE implement home view

 DONE implement logout functionality (go to landing on logout)

-    - Create logout button (basic)
-    - Catch button event and develop visual functionality
-    - Debug all
+DONE implement profile view (allows user data to be updated)

-TODO implement unregister functionality (accessible from profle view with a button, has its's own unregister view, requires the password to procced, and redirects to landing)
+TODO implement unregister functionality (accessible from profile view with a button, has it's own unregister view, requires the password to procced, and redirects to landing)
-    - Create new panel (profile)
-    - Create link for navigate from home to profile
-    - Create unregister button (basic)
-    - Catch button event and develop visual functionality
-    - Develop unregisterUser (in Logic.js file)
-    - End implementation details
-    - Debug all

-TODO implement profile view (allows user data to be updated)
+DONE implement update password view (from profile view)

+TODO reduce name and surname into just name (and all its functionalities)

+TODO add open/close eye in password inputs

+TODO add password security level below password inputs

+TODO improve password security (do not allow "password", "12345678", ... min length)